UNIVERSAL FUND MEMBERDesigner, photographer, cookie monster.

 Netta joined Watsi on August 8th, 2013.
 Nine years ago, Netta joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Netta's most recent donation traveled 8,200 miles to support Bela, an 18-month-old girl from Philippines, to fund surgery for a birth condition.
+Netta's most recent donation traveled 8,500 miles to support Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.

 Netta has funded healthcare for 182 patients in 15 countries.